wavemaker/docs/website/blog/2021-05-09-product-update-10-7-whats-new.md

 In addition to new features, strengthening the current ones is just as important.
 We dealt with some critical bug fixes and enhanced several existent features.
 See the full list of [bug fixes here](/learn/wavemaker-release-notes/v10-7-0/#bug-fixes) and [enhancements here](/learn/wavemaker-release-notes/v10-7-0#other-improvements).

-Do you have a great idea for what you'd like to see next?
+Do you have a great idea of what you'd like to see next?
 Let us know [here](mailto:info@wavemaker.com).

 ## See Also